gkrishn1/AWS_EKS_Fargate_Implementation_Steps/README.md

 Prerequisites:

 Kubernetes client - Kubectl must be installed.
-If not already installed, click here Amazon Web Service account
+If not already installed, Go to https://kubernetes.io/docs/tasks/tools/ and install it.
+Amazon Web Service account
 AWS CLI configured - Configure from here
 An account with the required permissions to create EKS cluster